oVirt/ovirt-site/source/feature/migration-enhancements.html.md

             -   **abort**: abort migration
             -   **postCopy**: change to post copy
         -   **stallingLimit**: initial value (if the migration will be stalling for this amount of time, VDSM will send an event to which the engine will listen to).
 Optional argument, default: 0 (e.g. disabled)
         -   **maxBandwidth**: the maximal bandwidth which can be used by migrations.
-Optional argument, default migration_max_bandwidth from conf
+Optional argument, default migration_max_bandwidth from conf.
+It is an absolute value and applies only to the current migration

 <!-- -->